-- Security, privacy and cryptography - with focus on post-quantum / hash-based cryptography, privacy-preserving mechanisms including zero-knowledge systems
+- Data security, privacy and cryptography, with a focus on post-quantum / hash-based cryptography, privacy-preserving mechanisms including zero-knowledge systems, differential privacy

 - Distributed ledger technologies, blockchain interoperability